TranslucentComputing/webinar-slack-bot/docs/slack.md

 ## Basic Information

 Once the app has been created in the "Basic Information" section you will find the "App Credentials".
 We use these credentials with the Slack Bot and define them in the`.env` file.
-More info [Here](start.md)
+More info is available [here](start.md)

 ![app creds](assets/img/slack_app_credentials.jpg)